 (3) Claims include principal, interest, and supplemental expenses incurred on claims and carrying costs on acquired properties.
-Three claims were paid in FY2024

-(4) Includes payment receipts on mortgage receivables, cash proceeds of a bond security which was applied pro-rata to the interest of the two Mutifamily loans it secured and collections from the MD Central Collection Unit
+(4) Includes payment receipts on mortgage receivables and collections from the MD Central Collection Unit

-(5) Amount includes changes in other assets and liabilities such as accounts receivables from other funds, and escrows.
+(5) Amount includes changes in other assets and liabilities such as accounts receivables from other funds and escrows.